m-laniakea/m-laniakea.github.io/3D_5/README.md

+# Self-Similar Spheres

+Built using the threejs editor, with thanks to mrdoob.
+See it in action [here](https://m-laniakea.github.io/3D_5/index.html).

 The goal here was to develop a procudure that can develop a beautiful, complex scene using simple rules.
 This meant going with self-similar geometry.